 If you are not able to find any free drink coupons you might be wondering about drinking your own alcohol on board.
 Contrary to what many people believe, it is not illegal to bring your own alcohol on board.

 However, their are some pretty strict regulations when it comes to bringing liquids onboard which include alcohol.
-You’ll need to abide by the TSA 3-1-1 rule and also to to make sure to not avoid any FAA regulations.
+You’ll need to abide by the TSA 3-1-1 liquids rule and also to to make sure to not avoid any FAA regulations.

 For example, it is okay to bring your own mini liquor bottles on board but you need to be careful about what type of alcoholic you pour into your own bottles if you go that route.
 You also can’t serve yourself your own alcohol when flying (though you can get a flight attendant to serve you your drink).

 Getting your hands on Southwest free drink coupons is not that difficult if you consistently fly on Southwest or if you fly Business Select.
-However, for the rest of us a lot of times we just have to rely on luck or special occasions.
-If all else fails you can always bring up on your own alcohol but just be sure to abide by the FAA regulations.
+However, for the rest of us, a lot of times we just have to rely on luck or special occasions.
+If all else fails you can always bring up your own alcohol but just be sure to abide by the FAA regulations.

 UponArriving has partnered with CardRatings for our coverage of credit card products.
 UponArriving and CardRatings may receive a commission from card issuers.
 Responses are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser’s responsibility to ensure all posts and/or questions are answered.